-On the European and Scandanavian trip, I had been appointed by President Reese as a special ICA representative.
+On the European and Scandinavian trip, I had been appointed by President Reese as a special ICA representative.
 We had an ICA sign erected at each of our presentations.
 Many expressed interest in the ICA's views and what the ICA was currently accomplishing.
-Frankly, most of the chiropractors in foreign counthe ethics and principles which mirror what we have done and emphasized over the years.
+Frankly, most of the chiropractors in foreign counwhich mirror what we have done and emphasized over the years.